scfurl/henipipe/README.md

 ## Doing a SC henipipe run (New in >= Version 2.0)

-Say your fastqs exist in a 'fastq' in the folder 'data'.
+Say your fastqs exist in a 'fastq' in a folder 'data'.
 ```bash
 ls /data/fastq
 ```

-For the current version of henipipe, these fastq files **must** be named such that each pair of fastqs (R1 and R2) has a unique name that contains the cell barcode in the name of the file.
-This typically is what is output for iCell8 Takara runs...
+For the current version of henipipe, these fastq files *must* be named such that each pair of fastqs (R1 and R2) has a unique name that contains the cell barcode in the name of the file.
+This typically is the output for demuxed iCell8 Takara runs...
 For example:

 ```bash
 A2_1_TCTTATTACCTGCGGG_S221_R1_001.fastq.gz